Skip to main content

 • Antibiotics: If your condition is caused by bacteria your physician may prescribe specific antibiotics.

-• Cancer treatment: If your lump is cancerous, your physician will discuss treatment options including surgery, radiation or chemotherapy.
+• Cancer treatment: If your lump is cancerous, your physician will discuss treatment options including surgery, radiation, or chemotherapy.

 • Pain Relief: If the lump is causing discomfort, OTC pain relievers like ibuprofen can help.
-Check out options here:

 • Warm Compresses: For cysts or abscesses, a warm compress can reduce pain and promote healing.